 For instance, ‘lighter’ coloured coffees have a sweeter taste and therefore have less acid.
 Other coffees that are ‘tangy’ or ‘bright’ have higher levels of acid in them.
 Some people prefer this end of the pH spectrum, whereas others prefer a coffee that has less of an acidic taste.

-A Guide On How To Make Your Coffee Less Acidic
+How To Make Your Coffee Less Acidic

 Now, let’s get to the ways that you can make your coffee less acidic.
 There are many measures you can put in place to reduce the coffee acidity in your morning brew.
 First of all, you can look at investing coffee beans that contain less acid due to the way they are produced.